No new schools: St. Louis legislators pass moratorium

-The Board of Aldermen on Friday passed a resolution prohibiting construction of new schools in St. Louis city.
+The Board of Aldermen passed a resolution prohibiting construction of new schools in the city of St. Louis Friday.

 Resolution 65 is largely considered symbolic and unenforceable, as the Board of Aldermen does not have the authority to prohibit new schools from opening.
 Aldermen passed the legislation primarily to send a message to charter schools seeking to open in the city.

-The St. Louis Public School District has not opened new schools for some time, and has come under fire for closing several schools this year in the wake of a declining population.
+The St. Louis Public School District has not opened new schools for some time and has come under fire for closing several schools this year due to a declining population.

 The resolution also calls for the creation of a citywide plan to provide “excellent schools which provides consistent education opportunities across all schools, neighborhoods, and wards,” which will be drafted with input from the Board of Education and the Board of Aldermen, before new schools can be opened in the city.
 The resolution does not offer a specific timeline in which this should occur.